 Step 4.
 Is Your Research Considered to be “UW Research”?

-This is the fourth of five steps in determining whether your planned activity requires IRB review and, if yes, by which IRB.
+This is the fourth of four steps in determining whether your planned activity requires IRB review.

 Why this matters